Liber Linteus: Short sample of the text and partial translation

 A tentative partial translation: "The sacrifice, be it funerary, [or] be it chthonic [is to be put] on the decorated litter.
 [Then] say: 'The sacrifice and the dog(?) are presented as the offering.'
 And collect the goblets; and then present the puppy(?) and the dog(?).
 The libation that was poured in the [sacred area] of Saucne Persi [should be poured] just as it was poured on the decorated litter.
 Make the libation three times.
 Make the offering [as it has been] established, carry [it] out as is appropriate, [and] observe [the appropriate rituals](?)."

-Note: The last word, male is related to the well-attested Etruscan words for "mirror": mal(e)na and malstria.
+Notes: Persi may refer to Perugia whose ancient name was Perusia.
+The last word, male is related to the well-attested Etruscan words for "mirror": mal(e)na and malstria.